usaid-cs/yesterday-i-learned/random.md

 1. Googling "keyword -keyword" gives you results for everything like that keyword, except pages containing the exact keyword.
 1. 42% of [Bhutan's exports](https://en.wikipedia.org/wiki/Economy_of_Bhutan) comes from (hydro)electricity to India.
 1. Only "Corning" and "Gorilla" in [Corning® Gorilla® Glass](https://www.corning.com/gorillaglass/worldwide/en/news/news-releases/2018/07/corning-introduces-corning-gorilla-glass-6.html) are registered trademarks.
-1. SSH got port 22 because... [the author sent IANA, the authority at the time](https://www.ssh.com/ssh/port).
 1. "Hell is empty and all the devils are here" is also a Shakespeare quote.
 Peter Abernathy said nothing original.
 1. We can quite generally say that [the west side of South America speaks Spanish, while the east side (i.e. Brazil) speaks Portuguese](https://en.wikipedia.org/wiki/Languages_of_South_America).
 The most obvious exceptions are Guyana (English), Guiana (French), and Suriname (Dutch), all along the northeast.
 1. Tourism New Zealand says that a [true flat white](https://media.newzealand.com/en/story-ideas/new-zealands-dedicated-coffee-culture/) is a coffee with foam served in a 175mL cup, instead of 225mL cup like for lattes.
 Also the foam looks a bit different.